abinit/abinit/doc/tutorial/eph4zpr.md

 under infinitesimal translation [[cite:Giustino2017]].

 At the level of the implementation, the number of bands in the two sums is defined by [[nband]] while the $\qq$-mesh for the integration is specified by [[eph_ngqpt_fine]] (or [[ddb_ngqpt]] if the DFPT potentials are not interpolated).
-The list of temperatures in Kelvin is Constructed from [[tmesh]].
+The list of temperatures in Kelvin is constructed from the [[tmesh]] variables that defines the mesh in terms of `(start, step, num_points)`.

 For the sake of simplicity, the T-dependence will be omitted in the next equations.
 Keep in mind, however, that all the expressions in which $\Sigma$ is involved have an additional dependence on the physical temperature T.

 !!! important

-    The EPH code takes advantage of spatial and time-reversal symmetries to reduce the BZ integration to an appropriate irreducible wedge, $\text{IBZ}_k$, defined by the little group of the $\kk$-point i.e. the set of point group operations of the crystal that leave the $\kk$-point invariant within a reciprocal lattice vector $\GG$.
+    The EPH code takes advantage of time-reversal (if any) and spatial symmetries to reduce the BZ integration to an appropriate irreducible wedge, $\text{IBZ}_k$, defined by the little group of the $\kk$-point i.e. the set of point group operations of the crystal that leave the $\kk$-point invariant within a reciprocal lattice vector $\GG$.